isomerpages/ogp-buildforgood/pages/faq.md

 ### Can I participate if I’m not in Singapore?

-We strongly encourage you to be in Singapore to participate in our 5 in-person sessions held on 18 May, 25 May, 1 June, 8 June and 15 June.
+We strongly encourage you to be in Singapore to participate in our 5 in-person sessions held on 18 May, 25 May, 1 June, 8 June and 15 June, and the finale on 22 June.
 Beyond that, you may find a suitable arrangement with your team so that you can contribute meaningfully during the course of the hackathon.

 ### Can I participate if I’m working or schooling?